kartverket/backstage-plugin-risk-scorecard-backend/SOPS.md

 ### Setup for a repository

-ROS-files should be created in the `.security/ros` in the root directory of the repository and have the suffix `.ros.yaml`.
+ROS-files should be created in the `.security/risc` in the root directory of the repository and have the suffix `.risc.yaml`.

-Create a file called `.sops.yaml` in the `.security/ros`-catalog.
-This should include the regex pattern that identifies our ROS-files.
+Create a file called `.sops.yaml` in the `.security/risc`-catalog.
+This should include the regex pattern that identifies our risc-files.
 It should also contain the configuration of the encryption keys used by SOPS.
 NOTE that the file should have two identical sections defining the keys, with the only difference being the regex pattern that should only be present in the first section.
 This is to support both vscode-plugins (which needs the regex) as well as the ROS-backend (which does not use the regex):

 ```
 creation_rules: